wallp225/SynopticPrep/YelpCamp Instructions.md

     console.log("The YelpCamp server has started");
 });
 ````
-This allows you to see your project from the Project menu after selecting Run/URL thing.
+This allows you to see your project from the Project menu after selecting Run/URL thing.<br>
 6. Create the index route:
 ````
 app.get("/", function(req, res) {